 Details of Sky's Extras

-Sky HD
+Sky+ HD

-HD TVHD (Hi-definition) offers a higher quality picture with more vibrant colours, greater detail, crisp clarity and amazing sound quality.
+HD TVHD offers a higher quality picture with more vibrant colours, greater detail, crisp clarity and amazing sound quality.
 Sky is currently leading the field, offering a Hi Definition set-top box and subscription, and the strongest lineup of HD programming currently on offer in the UK.

 Sky HD BoxWith Sky HD, you get a top-of-the-range Sky HD box that has Sky+ functionality and a huge hard disk.